MCLDG-zz/fxaggr/README.md

 There are two parts to this application:

 * price aggregation engine
-* UI for checking the progress of the engine
+* UI for checking the progress of the engine, and for updating the configuration

 Requires Java 8.
 Uses MongoDB, Cassandra DB and I was in the process of integrating Kafka to connect to price sources, and to contain the topics for outputting the final prices.